 Do I have to write a thesis or take a comprehensive exam for the MA?

-I’m glad you asked!
-Instead of writing a thesis, at the end of your MA program you will create a workplace document that demonstrates your professional and technical writing knowledge and skills.
-You can even work on a document that you are creating in your current workplace.
+Instead of writing a thesis, at the end of your MA Professional Writing program you will create a workplace document that demonstrates your professional and technical writing knowledge and skills.
+You can even work on a document that you are creating in your current workplace, which provides the ultimate in practical application.

-In the past, our students have created complete websites, grant proposals, white papers, training modules, public-facing documentation, and proposals to solve problems in the workplace.
+In the past, our students have created complete websites, grant and project proposals, white papers, training modules, and public-facing documentation to solve problems in the workplace or for their own freelance writing businesses.

 What can the instructors help me learn?